ValveSoftware/Proton/README.md

 - Various WINE hotfixes for WINE functionality that fix regressions per version
 - Various Proton hotfixes for Proton functionality that fix regressions per version
 - DXVK is compiled with async for faster shader compiling.
 See environment variables section for more information on usage.
+- AMD FidelityFX Super Resolution (FSR) has been patched in as the fullscreen hack's upscaling backend.

 ### Media Foundation fixes (Fully working or playable)